How Long Does a Background Check Take for a Government Job? (Federal)

 Drug Use

-Does a background check include a drug test?
+Do government job background checks involve drug tests?
 Yes, it is included in the government background check.

 Past unlawful use of drugs, supplying illegal drugs, manufacturing illegal drugs, or requesting information about illegal drugs within the last year can disqualify someone from a position.
 This suitability issue can cause a person to no longer be considered for a job with a federal agency.